emqx/emqx-docs/en_US/advanced/multiple-language-support.md

 ### Example

-In the EMQ X Broker distribution, user-defined Lua script files should be placed in `data/script/`.
+In the EMQX Broker distribution, user-defined Lua script files should be placed in `data/script/`.

 Take the sending content of the control message as an example, and add the file `data/script/test.lua`: